eagoumi/ft_irc/README.md

 `export SECRET42="s-s************************"`

-Hint: The image only displays within iTerm terminal, which is available on MacOS.
+`Hint`: The image only displays within iTerm terminal, which is available on MacOS.

 ## Resources